-Why the coronavirus could mean more bogus cures, fake government crackdowns and misinformation on Facebook
+Facebook sent home thousands of human moderators due to the coronavirus.
+Now the algorithms are in charge

 As Facebook moves to a more technology-driven response to policing content, it will prove a major test for the industry, said Jeff Kosseff, a cybersecurity professor and author of “The 26 Words That Created the Internet.”

-“It will tell us a lot about the state of automated moderation,” says Kosseff.
-“We don’t really know what exactly tech companies are doing, and how effective it is,” although they have been more transparent.
+“It will tell us a lot about the state of automated moderation,” Kosseff said.
+“We don’t really know what exactly tech companies are doing and how effective it is,” although they have been more transparent.

 UCLA professor Sarah T. Roberts, author of “Behind the Screen: Content Moderation in the Shadows of Social Media,” said Facebook’s hand may have been forced.
 In Manila, the Filipino capital where Facebook indirectly employs thousands of content moderators, the government enacted a citywide quarantine.